sfc-gh-bculberson/sftp_server/README.md

 ## CREATE NETWORK RULES & SERVICE

-Run the rest of the setup.sql to create the service
+Run the rest of the setup.2.sql to create the service